AshwinJay/ashwinjay.github.io/notes-design.md

 # About

-This is a collection of reading material that I've collected over the years to help me become a better Engineer.
+This is an opinionated collection of reading material that I've collected over the years to help me become a better Engineer.
 It is not an exhaustive list.
 I share some more on a somewhat regular basis on [my Tech Blog](https://www.ashwinjayaprakash.com/search/label/tech).
 I also do a lot of general reading on leadership, culture, org building etc but I haven't found the time to share those.

 # Problem solving